-At Ship Creek, just a few kilometers north of Haast, in South Westland, New Zealand, there is a wonderful boardwalk though an original swamp forest.
+At Ship Creek, just a few kilometers north of Haast, in South Westland, New Zealand, there is a wonderful boardwalk though an original swamp forest (It’s less than 3 km south of Coal Creek – where I found my first plant fossils, aged nine).
 The key tree is kahikatea (Dacrycarpus) and the walk features a nice specimen of that species.
 There used to be a sign next to it describing it as a ‘dinosaur tree’ with a history back to the time of the dinosaurs.
 That’s debatable, but I see the sign has now been replaced.
 A comment on its history is now a little more circumspect, but there is something new: Ship Creek is a “tropical rainforest”.

 Huh?
 I’m sure the good folks of Haast would be bemused to hear their environment described as “tropical”.
 The place has an average annual temperature of about 11.3 C, although frosts are rare and light.
 However, I suspect “tropical” in this case refers to the structure of the forest, not the climate.